List of characters in the Breaking Bad franchise: Marie Schrader

 Marie Schrader (née Lambert) (played by Betsy Brandt) is Skyler's sister, Hank's wife, and Walt's sister-in-law.
 Marie works as a radiologic technologist.
 She does not hesitate to offer advice to others but often fails to practice what she preaches.
 She shoplifts compulsively—apparently a manifest symptom of kleptomania—a behavior for which she sees a therapist.
 She appears self-centered and shallow but cares deeply for her husband and her sister's family.
 Nearly all of her household and clothing items are shades of the color purple.

 In Season 3, Marie becomes a major source of comfort and support for Hank, when The Cousins shoot and nearly kill him.
 With Walt and Skyler's help, she arranges for Hank to undergo an aggressive physical therapy program their insurance does not cover.
 When Hank stubbornly decides to stay at the hospital, claiming he is completely disabled, she refuses to give up on him and gives him a handjob to prove he still has feeling below the waist.
 When he returns home, however, Hank remains cold and brash, despite her attempts to make him comfortable, and Marie spirals back into kleptomania.
 Once Hank progresses with the case, his relationship with Marie improves again.
 When Walt and Skyler have marital problems, she takes in their children for a couple of days at Skyler's request while they work things out.

 In the final season, Hank tells Marie about Walter's criminal activities, and Marie confronts Skyler.
 When she learns Skyler knew the truth before Hank's shooting, Marie slaps her sister and storms out of the room.
 She tries to take Holly with her, but Hank commands her to return the baby.
-She then urges Hank to "get" Walter.
-Marie helps Hank try to stop Walt and Skyler, but Walt foils them when he makes a DVD framing Hank.
+She then urges Hank to capture Walter.
+Marie helps Hank try to stop Walt and Skyler, but Walt foils them when he makes a DVD framing and blackmailing Hank.
 Marie eagerly offers to help Hank when Jesse agrees to confess about Walt's crimes.
 She initially does not know that Hank is dead and reconciles with Skyler on the condition that the latter tells Walt Jr. everything.
 Marie learns that Hank is missing when Walt kidnaps Holly and eventually she receives confirmation he has died.
-She is later seen two months later in her house, now with blue instead of purple trim, warning Skyler to watch out for Walt.
+She is later seen two months later in her house, warning Skyler to watch out for Walt.

 Marie reappears in the series finale of Better Call Saul, present as a witness in the trial of Saul Goodman.
 Prior to the trial, she castigates Saul for his role in Walt's crimes and the deaths of Hank and Steve, but Saul claims to have been coerced to work for Walt under threat of death.
 Saul later reverses course during the trial by admitting he willingly helped Walt expand his criminal empire.